SQL Server Tips

 Cursors could be used in some applications for serialized, but generally, they should be avoided because they bring a negative impact on performance, especially when operating on a large set of data.

-SQL Server Cursor Alternatives
+SQL Server cursor alternatives

 There are many alternatives for SQL cursors, so let’s look at the temporary table strategy in detail.
 Temporary tables have been in use for a long time and provide an excellent way to replace cursors for large data sets.
 Temporary tables can hold the result set so that we can perform the necessary operations by processing it with an iterating algorithm such as a ‘while’ loop.